revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 </details>

 ---
-2. Does python supports method overloading and method overriding?
+2. Does python support method overloading and method overriding?
 <details><summary> <b>Show Answer</b> </summary>

-> Python doesn't supports method overloading but it supports method overriding.
-That is we can define the same function in child and parent class with same signature and child's function override the parent class function.
+> Python doesn't support method overloading but it supports method overriding.
+That is, we can define the same function in child and parent class with same signature and child's function overrides the parent class function.
 But when we define multiple functions with same name with different signatures and trying to call both with different number of argument passing, it executes the later one but gives error for trying to call the other functions as in namespace there will always be a single entry against each function name. let's see this with an example.

 #Example 1
 ```python3